jonfernq/Learning/Algorithms/DivideAndConquer/DivideAndConquer2.md

 Recursion solves problems using functions that call themselves, the partial sub-problems are neatly and conceniently stored on the function call stack.

-Expression of problems using recursion allows for a simple, concise and easily understood solution.
+Expression of problems using recursion allows for a simple, concise , elegant, and easily understood solution.
 This makes a solution more reliable, adaptable and re-usable.

+Recursion is also a hallmark of functional programming and increased control over what programs do.

+- Functional programming allows for proofs of program correctness
+- Functional programming is associate with immutable objects, objects whose state cannot be modified after it is created.
+- Functional programming can guarantee that code has no side effects, that is does not cause a change in state.

 ---
 > What is the role of the 'substitution method' in recursion?